-Aspiring SWAT team officers will find that the rules and regulations for training and certification will vary from state to state, based on individual states' Peace Officer Standards and Training (POST) guidelines.
-For admission to such a program, an applicant must first be a certified police officer, and must typically hold a minimum amount of law enforcement experience, such as a year in the field.
+The rules and regulations for SWAT team training and certification vary from state to state, based on individual states' Peace Officer Standards and Training (POST) guidelines.
+For admission to such a program, an applicant must first be a certified police officer and must typically hold a minimum amount of law enforcement experience, such as a year in the field.
 These programs are commonly offered through police academies, as well as community colleges and universities.
 It should be noted that aspiring SWAT officers hoping to reach higher positions, such as commander or team leader, may be required to complete more advanced coursework.

 SWAT Training Programs

 SWAT teams are tasked with responding to high-risk situations, such as hostage standoffs, civil unrest and riots, suicide interventions and terrorism threats.
 Accordingly, SWAT officers must be physically fit and trained in tactics such as perimeter creation, use of chemical agents and heavy firearms, building entry, crisis negotiation and team communication.
 Police departments usually assign high-performing officers to their SWAT teams, or these officers may volunteer to join.

 Training programs for SWAT officers are designed in accordance with the Peace Officer Standards and Training (POST) guidelines of their respective U.S. states, which govern the training and certification of all state law enforcement personnel.
 In most states, officers must pass a basic SWAT course, which may range from a week to several months in duration, before entering field operations.
-Advanced coursework is available, and is typically required in the cases of incident commanders and other SWAT team leaders.
+Advanced coursework is available, and it is typically required in the cases of incident commanders and other SWAT team leaders.
 Recurrent monthly training for all SWAT officers is required by many departments.